 Tetany: increased neuromuscular excitability (when caused by respiratory alkalosis = hyperventilation-induced tetany)

 - Paresthesias: typically tingling or pins-and-needles sensation in extremities and/or in the perioral area

-- Muscle spasms, such as carpopedal spasm; and cramps (possible in any muscle)
+- Spasms (e.g., carpopedal spasm; , bronchospasm or laryngospasm ), and cramps (possible in any muscle)

-- Maneuvers to elicit tetany in physical exam
+- Maneuvers to elicit latent tetany on physical exam

-- Chvostek sign: short contractions (twitching) of the facial muscles elicited by tapping the facial nerve below and in front of the ear (approx. 2 cm ventral to the ear lobe)
+- Chvostek sign: short contractions (twitching) of the facial muscles elicited by tapping the facial nerve below and in front of the ear (∼ 2 cm ventral to the ear lobe)

 - Trousseau sign: ipsilateral carpopedal spasm occurring several minutes after inflation of a blood pressure cuff to pressures above the systolic blood pressure